Can Pastilla Beach

 Summer’s not over yet, so make the most of it at the beach!
 With around 550 kilometres of coastline, it’s not hard to find a beautiful beach or cove in Mallorca.
 My top tip?
 Avoid gorgeous coves like Cala Llombards or Cala des Moro, because they’re tiny and oversubscribed in summer.

 Instead, I’d recommend long and sandy beaches that are popular but have enough room and sunbeds, beach bars etc. for everyone.
-My personal?
+My personal fave?
 Platja de Muro!
-With gorgeous views of the pine-dotted Bay of Alcúdia, crystal clear waters, and enough space for everyone, Platja de Muro in the North of the island is always a great day out!
+With gorgeous views of the pine-dotted Bay of Alcúdia, crystal clear waters, and enough space for everyone, this northern beach is always a great day out!
 Oh, and did I mention you can buy fresh coconuts, mangos, and mojitos directly on the beach?
 Heaven!

 Discover Mallorca by sea